-(3) Represents the difference between the aggregate balance at end of fiscal 2008 and the end of fiscal 2007, excluding (i) contributions made by the executive officer and the Company during fiscal 2008 and (ii) any withdrawals or distributions during fiscal 2008.
+(3) Represents the difference between the aggregate balance at end of fiscal 2009 and the end of fiscal 2008, excluding (i) contributions made by the executive officer and the Company during fiscal 2009 and (ii) any withdrawals or distributions during fiscal 2009.
 None of the earnings in this column were included in the Summary Compensation Table because they were not preferential or above market.

-Officers of the Company with the title of vice president or higher are eligible to participate in the EDCP after their first year of employment with the Company.
+Officers of the Company with the title of vice president or higher based in the United States are eligible to participate in the EDCP after their first year of employment with the Company.
+As of August 29, 2009, there were 43 such officers of the Company.
 The EDCP is a nonqualified plan that allows officers who participate in AutoZone's 401(k) plan to make a pretax deferral of base salary and bonus compensation.
 Officers may defer up to 25% of base salary and bonus, minus deferrals under the 401(k) plan.
 The Company matches 100% of the first 3% of deferred compensation and 50% of the next 2% deferred.
 Participants may select among various mutual funds in which to invest their deferral accounts.
 Participants may elect to receive distribution of their deferral accounts at retirement or starting in a specific future year of choice before or after anticipated retirement (but not later than the year in which the participant reaches age 75).
 If a participant's employment with AutoZone terminates other than by retirement or death, the account balance will be paid in a lump sum payment six months after termination of employment.
 There are provisions in the EDCP for withdrawal of all or part of the deferral account balance in the event of an extreme and unforeseen financial hardship.